scottgallant/docs.balsamiq.com/content/desktop/fullscreen.md

 ![](//media.balsamiq.com/img/support/docs/m4d/b3/fullscreen-centering_rules_link.png)

 Clicking that link will open a window that gives you an overview of the size of all the mockups in your project.
-It will also show you what mockups are being used to determine your presentation's center.
+It will show you the longest and widest mockups in project, and the effective size they are making your project as a whole.
 The longest mockup will have its width in red, while the tallest mockup will have it's height in blue.
 This should give you a hint as to what mockup is causing your project to center incorrectly.

 ![](//media.balsamiq.com/img/support/docs/m4d/b3/fullscreen-centering_rules_default.png)

-Clicking the checkbox next to the trouble mockup (or mockups) will take them out of the centering calculation (and will recalculate the new longest/widest mockups).
+Clicking the checkbox next to the trouble mockup (or mockups) will take them out of the centering calculation (and will recalculate the new longest/widest mockups, adjusting the overall project size).

 ![](//media.balsamiq.com/img/support/docs/m4d/b3/fullscreen-centering_rules_changed.png)